 For fiscal year 2019 the Trump Administration has set a nationwide ceiling of 30,000, a drop from the FY 2018 total of 45,000.
 This is the lowest number established in the program’s 39-year history.
-Since the program’s inception the United States has set an average annual admissions goal of 95,000 and has resettled as many as 200,000 people in certain years.
-With over 25 million registered refugees and over 68 million people forcibly displaced worldwide, there has never been a more urgent need for the U.S. to show leadership.
-Refugee resettlement honors America’s legacy of welcoming those fleeing persecution and oppression and is an important part of our country’s past, present and future.
-National security experts have repeatedly said that the refugee resettlement program supports our allies in refugee host countries and reinforces stability and liberty around the world.
+So far, the government is on pace to resettle 23,000 refugees this year, well below the authorized number.
+To put these numbers in perspective, since the program’s inception, the United States has set an average annual admissions goal of 95,000 and has resettled as many as 200,000 people in certain years

 Every donor, congregation, community partner, staff member, and volunteer plays an integral role in restoring hope for the refugees we serve.
 Please stay informed and share the facts with others.
 Together, we will continue to welcome and embrace our neighbors.
 By doing so, we live our faith and demonstrate the love and compassion that has defined our call to service and our organization for 100 years.